mrTurkay/react-stepper-context/README.md

 # 🛠 Usage

+> For an example usage project, see [react-stepper-context-test](https://github.com/mrTurkay/react-stepper-context-test).

 React Stepper Context allows you to define steps, manage navigation, and handle state within a multi-step flow.
 Here’s a simple example: